• Skip to primary navigation

 Notes

-I would strongly suggest to refer to the recipe step pictures on the post for guidance.
+I would strongly suggest referring to the recipe step pictures on the post for guidance.

 Extra tips to guarantee the success of your buttercream: